Bensonkiokoh/Loan-Performance-Analysis/README.md

 ```
 <img width="148" height="162" alt="Screenshot 2025-08-11 212238" src="https://github.com/user-attachments/assets/bdd389e4-e5a0-47e3-ac90-6944554cf7da" />

+##### Insight:

+ This is the core volume metric that drives revenue.
+It’s the starting point for understanding growth trends.

 #### Which team and loan agents issue the most loans?
 ##### By Team: